vSense/docker-rtorrent/README.md

 ## How to use this image

-This is a Dockerfile to set up "rtorrent with rutorrent", it based on Alpine Linux and uses Nginx and php-fpm
+This Dockerfile sets up rtorrent with rutorrent, it is based on Alpine Linux and uses Nginx and php-fpm

-This image contains 2 volumes you can override with host or data containers volumes:
+This image contains 2 volumes that you can override with host or data container volumes:
 - /downloads : your downloads folder
 - /rutorrent : rutorrent files